B.A. in Political Science

 Political science students have opportunities to learn in the field with formal internship programs in Jackson, MS, Washington, D.C., and New York City.
 While earning credit towards the major, students gain direct experience in the political setting of their choice.
 Students may also participate in travel courses like The Politics of Money in Washington, D.C.

-Students with excellent academic records qualify for admission to the Take 5 program, a five-year B.A./M.A. degree program.
-Interested students should apply in the spring of their junior year.
-Admitted students take a few graduate-level courses in the senior year working toward both undergraduate and graduate degrees in an expedited, five year program.
+The Take 5 program is a five-year B.A./M.A. degree program where admitted students take a a few graduate-level courses in the senior year working toward both undergraduate and graduate degrees in an expedited, five year program.

 B.A. in Political Science Faculty